Xunnamius/strongbox-switchcrypt/USECASES.md

 The user will not experience a significant performance hit when perusing the data if the bulk of it is encrypted using a high performance cipher.

+Terminology: "a VSR" is a region of a file that is crypted with the swap cipher cipher than the remaining majority of the file, which is crypted using the primary cipher.

 Benefit: we can "future-proof" our encrypted highly sensitive data against more powerful future attacks/less trustworthy ciphers while preserving the performance win from using a faster less secure cipher.